Andrew Charlton

-Andrew Henry George Charlton (born 26 September 1978) is an Australian politician and economist.
-A member of the Labor Party, he has been the Member of the Australian Parliament for Parramatta in New South Wales since the 2022 federal election.
-He was appointed to the second Albanese ministry as Cabinet Secretary and Assistant Minister for Science, Technology and the Digital Economy following the 2025 federal election.
+Andrew Henry George Charlton (born 26 September 1978) is an Australian politician and economist who has served as the Cabinet Secretary and the Assistant Minister for Science, Technology and the Digital Economy since 2025.
+He has been the member of parliament (MP) for the New South Wales division of Parramatta since 2022.

 Charlton has been described in the media as a "centrist, evidence-based, data-driven economist with entrepreneurial flair".
 He is the author of several books on economics including Fair Trade for All which he co-authored with Joseph Stiglitz.
 From 2007 to 2010, he worked as the chief economic adviser to Prime Minister Kevin Rudd, before founding his own consultancy firm which would later be acquired by Accenture.

 Early life and education

 Andrew Charlton was born in Sydney, New South Wales in 1978.
 He attended Knox Grammar School in Wahroonga.

 Charlton then attended the University of Sydney to study economics, where he was a resident of St Paul's College.
 He was awarded the university medal for economics.
 He later won a Rhodes Scholarship to attend the University of Oxford, where he earned a DPhil in economics.